rela589n/example-project/README.md

 ### Outbox

 Outbox namespace represents set of inner actions that come after the main action has fulfilled its responsibility.

-### Model

-Event - a class that is responsible for the inherent business logic of the application.
-Once the logic has been processed, the event could be dispatched to the event.bus.

-EventTest - a class that is responsible for testing the core business logic.

 ### gRPC